WHAT IS KEFIR

 What is Kefir

 Kefir is a refreshing acidic drink that results from the fermentation of the milk using Kefir.
 The fermentation process provides a delicious drink (juice) that is slightly thicker than milk.
-Kefir contains beneficial yeasts (for example Saccharomyces unisporus, Kluyveromyces marxianus) and beneficial bacteria (including lactobacillus caucasus, kefyr) that live together harmoniously.
-For decades now, people have been making Kefir at home to benefit from its health benefits, but also to enjoy the special crisp taste.
+Kefir contains yeasts (for example Saccharomyces unisporus, Kluyveromyces marxianus) and bacteria (including lactobacillus caucasus, kefyr) that live together harmoniously.
+For decades now, people have been making Kefir at home to benefit from its claimed health benefits, but also to enjoy the special crisp taste.
 In the 70s it was all the rage and everyone had a ‘pot of Kefir’ on their work tops.

-Kefir is easy to make with the starter cultures from The Kefir Company, so it will cost only a fraction of what you would pay for the healthy dairy drinks at your local supermarket.
+Kefir is easy to make with the starter cultures from The Kefir Company, so it will cost only a fraction of what you would pay for the dairy drinks at your local supermarket.
 Moreover, Kefir is not a product that stems from the fantasy of a large business, it is a product that comes straight from nature.

 The drink of the centenarians